VCHSRobots/Pixel_Clock_2025/README.md

 If you have an older clock or are updating the software:
 1.  **Connect via USB**: Plug the Pico W into your computer.
 2.  **Open Thonny**: Ensure you can access the files on the device.
-3.  **Wipe Old Files**: It is highly recommended to **delete all existing files** on the device to ensure a clean text.
+3.  **Wipe Old Files**: It is highly recommended to **delete all existing files** on the device to ensure a clean start.
-    - You can do this manually in the file explorer or via REPL.
+    - You can do this manually in Thonny.
-4.  **Upload New Code**: Upload the new set of files.
+4.  **Upload New Code**: Upload the new set of files with Thonny.
-5.  **Restart**: Reset the board.
-If `ssid.json` was deleted, it will enter Setup Mode.
+5.  **Force Setup Mode**: See below.

 ## Setup & Configuration

 ### Startup Behavior
-- **Setup Mode**: Automatically entered ONLY if `ssid.json` is missing **AND** the system time is invalid (e.g., fresh install or RTC battery failure).
+- **Setup Mode**: Automatically entered ONLY if the wifi credentials are missing **AND** the system time is invalid (e.g., fresh install or RTC battery failure).
-- **Offline Mode**: If `ssid.json` is missing but the time is valid (RTC backup), the clock enters Offline Mode immediately.
+- **Offline Mode**: If the wifi credentials are missing but the time is valid (RTC backup), the clock enters Offline Mode immediately.
-- **Normal Operation**: Connects to the saved WiFi network found in `ssid.json`.
+- **Normal Operation**: Connects to the network using the saved wifi credentials.

-### Manual Setup Entry
+### Force Setup Mode with REPL
-If you need to reconfigure the WiFi without wiping files, you can force Setup Mode:
+You can force Setup Mode in one of two ways:
 1.  **Button**: Hold the physical button for **>10 seconds**.
 2.  **REPL**: Connect via USB/Thonny and run:
     ```python